 - Pecan Tarts (or tassies) – look and taste like miniature pecan pies.

-- Sugar Cookies – prettily decorated with Royal Icing, these could very well be the hit of the party.
+- Sugar Cookies – decorated simply with Royal Icing, these could very well be the hit of the party.

-- Peanut Blossoms – the peanutty cookie topped with Hershey’s Kiss.
-These can be dressed up with the striped Hugs instead of Kisses and topped with colored sugar.
+- Peanut Butter Blossoms – the peanutty cookie topped with Hershey’s Kiss.
+Kick these up a notch with the striped Hugs or caramel-filled Kisses and top with colored sugar.

 - Thumbprint Cookies – buttery cookies rolled in chopped walnuts and filled with your favorite jam.
 If you’re worried about portability, place a half of a candied cherry in each center before baking, instead of